Curriculum

 If you have any questions about our program please feel free to address them with the director, in our office or contact us here.
 Thank you in advance!

-The Movin’ and More lesson plan emphasizes physical education and the importance of gross motor skill learning through gymnastics, games and other activities.
+Our unqiue Movin’ and More lesson plan emphasizes physical education and the importance of gross motor skills.
+Our gross motor lesson plans include learning through gymnastics, yoga, games and other developmentally appropriate activities.
 Because EKA is located in a gymnastic facility, there is room for students to explore and learn the importance of early childhood physical education.

 Bronze Level